FACT-Finder-Web-Components/documentation/markdown/3.x/en/documentation/utils.md

 };
 ```

 You can also work with the data response and modify it.
-Therefore you can use the [Java FACT-Finder Domain Model](https://github.com/FACT-Finder-Web-Components/java-factfinder-domain-model)
+Therefore you can use the [Java FactFinder Domain Model](https://github.com/FACT-Finder-Web-Components/java-factfinder-domain-model)
 ```java
 protected void doGet(HttpServletRequest req, HttpServletResponse resp) throws ServletException, IOException {
     ProxyUtils.copyHeaders(req, resp);